 But plenty of the old cast are returning

 Actor Jack Coleman, who played superpower-hunting agent and noted glasses wearer Noah Bennett, was the first actor to return and can also be glimpsed in the series’ Superbowl teaser.

 “Jack’s the way in, but I think – and I’m not trying to be coy because we just don’t know – you will see several of the old cast popping in to episodes,” NBC president Robert Greenblatt said at the 2015 Television Critics Association winter press tour.

 And they were right – since the tour, Japanese actor Masi Oka and Greg Grunberg (aka the time-stopping Hiro Nakamura, above and mind-reading cop Matt Parkman) have been announced to be returning, and it’s been revealed by Deadline that Jimmy Jean-Louis and Sendhil Ramamurthy will also be back as the power-nullifying Haitian and super-strong geneticist Mohinder Suresh respectively.

 “I’m so grateful for the experience that show was.
 It changed my life and set me on a path that I very likely would not have been on otherwise, and I’m thrilled to know they’re making it again,” former star Zachary Quinto told Mashable, “but A) I don’t know if I’d be available, frankly.
 I don’t know exactly when they’re planning to shoot and I’m pretty booked up for the foreseeable future.
 And B) I’m interested in moving forward and diversifying.”

 And Peter Petrelli definitely won’t be

-There will be lots of new faces
+Apart from Levi, there will be lots of new faces